3geek14/Realms/Omnibus.md

 in conjunction with another weapon or shield by the spellcaster.
 If the MC is IC broken, it will retain its magical properties if repaired.

-In addition, any [body destroying blow]{.new} dealt by an Assassin's Blade counts as two blows dealt.
+In addition, any [body destroying]{.new} blow dealt by an Assassin's Blade counts as two blows dealt.

 ### Aura of Protection (2nd Circle) ### {#aura-of-protection}